Contact Us Today (424) 372-3112

 What Factors Determine Bail Amount?

-Other factors used by a Los Angeles criminal court judge to set bail involves whether a defendant is a flight risk or a danger to the public.
+Other factors used by a Los Angeles criminal court judge to set bail involve whether a defendant is a flight risk or a danger to the public.
 These are important factors for judges to consider when determining bail in a criminal case.

-If they are facing life in prison – then obviously they are a much higher flight risk.
-Another factor used by judges to determine flight risk is whether a defendant actually lives in the jurisdiction and how long have they lived there.
+If they are facing life in prison, then they are obviously a much higher flight risk.
+Another factor used by judges to determine flight risk is whether a defendant actually lives in the jurisdiction and how long they have lived there.

 Motion to Reduce Bail